syleeheal/Machine_Psychopathology/README.md

 ---

 ## Q&A
-We provide the code to run Q&A sessions.
+We provide the code to run Q&A sessions to reproduce **Figure 3: Claim 2 Result**.
- - [qna_session.ipynb]: Q&A session code (See Appendix C). **Figure 3: Claim 2 Result** can be reproduced with this code.
+ - [qna_session.ipynb]: Q&A session code (See Appendix C).
+ - Data & Model: Running the code automatically downloads LLM and the trained S3AE from Huggingface.
+ - Time: With (8 x NVIDIA RTX A6000) GPU, it takes about 20 hours to run a single Q&A sample (i.e., 100 timesteps of Q&As, of 22 questions, for 15 different intervention types)
+ - Output: Running the code will save the Q&A result at ./data/qna_output.csv

 ---

 ## Causal inference

-We provide the code to run causal inference.
+We provide the code to run causal inference to reproduce **Figure 4: Claim 3 Result**.
- - [causal_inference.ipynb]: causal inference code (See Appendix D). **Figure 4: Claim 3 Result** can be reproduced with this code.
+ - [causal_inference.ipynb]: causal inference code (See Appendix D).
+ - Data & Model: Running the code requires Q&A data obtained from qna_session.ipynb.
+The data used in the study can be obtained by unzipping ./data/qna_output.zip.
+ - Time: It takes about 2-4 days to run the causal structure inference, depending on the used CPU device.
+Other analyses take less than 10 minutes.
+ - Output: Running the code will return all results reported in Figure 4.

 ---

-## Synthetic data generation

- - [data_generation_prompt.py]: input prompt designs to generate synthetic data used to train and evaluate S3AE.
- - [./data/qna_output.zip]: dataset of unit activations used for activation dynamics and causal analysis (_needs to be unzipped_); actual texts that LLM generated were removed due to ethical and safety concerns.

----

 ## Software
  - OS: Ubuntu 22.04.3 LTS
- - Python version: 3.10.13
+ - Python: 3.10.13
- - Cuda version: 11.4 (NVIDIA RTX A6000)
+ - Cuda: 11.4 (NVIDIA RTX A6000)
- - Python packages required to run the code are in requirements.txt
+ - Python packages required to run the code are in requirements.txt.
+To install them, run 'pip install -r requirements.txt'.
+ - Installation time: Downloading all requisite data and models typically would consume up to 2 hours.
+ - Since some of the core packages for the analysis heavily depend on each other, we recommend using a virtual conda environment.

 ---

 ## Contact
 For any questions, please email me at syleetolow@kaist.ac.kr!